metacpan/metacpan-cpan-extracted/distros/P/Pod-ProjectDocs/Readme.md

     whether you want to generate HTML document even if source files are not updated (default is 0).

+- `nosourcecode`

+    whether to suppress inclusion of the original source code in the generated output (default is 0).

 - `except`

     the files matches this regex won't be parsed.